kufii/Sublime-ESLint-Fix/README.md

 This plugin requires ESLint in order to function.
 For information on installing ESLint, check out the [Getting Started guide](https://eslint.org/docs/user-guide/getting-started).

 ### Plugin Installation
-In the future, once approved, this plugin will be installable via [Package Control](https://packagecontrol.io/installation).
+This plugins is installable via [Package Control](https://packagecontrol.io/installation).

 To install via Package Control, do the following: